-Getting your Indiana real estate license requires 90 hours of prelicensing education specified by the Indiana Real Estate Commission (IREC) before you can represent buyers and sellers.
+Getting your Indiana real estate license requires 90 hours of prelicensing education specified by the Indiana Professional Licensing Agency (PLA) before you can represent buyers and sellers.
 It’s also worth noting that licensed professionals in the Hoosier state are known as brokers, not agents, even if they don’t manage a team.
 Other than that tiny distinction, the process is simpler than becoming a real estate agent in other states and includes passing the exam, choosing a brokerage to work for, and applying for your license.

 Learn more by following this step-by-step process:

 1. Meet the Legal Requirements for Your Indiana Real Estate License

 The state of Indiana has very standard legal requirements to acquire your real estate license.
-You need to be at least 18 years old, have a high school diploma or GED, and must be a U.S. citizen or lawfully admitted alien.
+You need to be at least 18 years old, have a high school diploma or GED, and must be a U.S. citizen or lawfully admitted resident.

 If you have a criminal record, you must fully disclose that information on your application.
-The IREC board has the discretion to either approve or deny your application, but prior to a denial, they may ask for your appearance in front of the board to further discuss your application.
+The PLA board has the discretion to either approve or deny your application, but prior to a denial, they may ask for your appearance in front of the board to further discuss your application.
 If you are requested to appear, you may be asked for supplemental information to explain the criminal event, which can be obtained from the court or law enforcement agency of record that processed the matter.

 Did you know?
 If you would like to work in states besides Indiana, you need to know the real estate license reciprocity and portability laws specific to each state.
 While Indiana does hold specific reciprocity with any state, you can reach out to the PLA to see if you can apply for reciprocity with your current license.
 Indiana is also a cooperative state in terms of portability.